uselagoon/lagoon/docs/contributing.md

 Help us to document our other examples better – we’re not expecting a full manuscript, but tidy-ups, links to helpful resources and clarifying statements are all super-awesome.

-If you have any questions, reach out to us on RocketChat!
+If you have any questions, reach out to us on [Discord](https://discord.gg/te5hHe95JE)!

 ## I found a security issue 🔓